denuoweb/htmlcoin-chrome-wallet/README.md

 You may also use our Rweb3 convenience library to make `sendtocontract` or `callcontract` calls.
 See the instructions in the Github repo here: https://github.com/bodhiproject/rweb3.js

 ### Using RegTest
-You can connect Qrypto to regtest.
+You can connect RunebaseChrome to regtest.
 You will need to set the following in your runebasecore-node.json

 ```
 "runebase-explorer": {